-A report containing calibration results is then placed in the reports directory under cal_report.doc and the calibration file calibration_data.mat is stored in the results directory.
-An example of cal_report.doc is provided in Annex 3.
+A report containing calibration results is then placed in the reports directory under "cal_report.doc" and the calibration file "calibration_data.mat" is stored in the results directory.
+An example of "cal_report.doc" is provided in Annex 3.

-Should there be a need to repeat the calibration with different input data or parameters, then the simplest way is deleting calibration_data.mat in the results directory and calling eval_data again.
+Should there be a need to repeat the calibration with different input data or parameters, then the simplest way is deleting "calibration data.mat" in the results directory and calling eval data again.

-The eval_data command will carry out the following steps:
+The eval data command will carry out the following steps:

 - it prompts for the name of a data file to be processed and then for the name of the object.
-Important: please use Irxx for Iridium satellites with xx being the satellite number (e.g. Ir10) for IRIDIUM 10 .It is also advisable to use Cas-A or Cyg-A for the calibration sources. - the routine display_data will ask if you want to select a subset of the data.
+Important: please use Irxx for IRIDIUM satellites with xx being the satellite number (e.g. Ir10) for IRIDIUM 10.
+It is also advisable to use Cas-A or Cyg-A for the calibration sources. - the routine display_data will ask if you want to select a subset of the data.
 Enter '1' if that is the case and afterwards the approximate index number of the first and last spectrum in the spectrogram (Hint: dividing the time given on the vertical axis of the spectrogram by 1.05 will yield the approximate index).
+Otherwise, enter 0 and all the data will be used for later processing.
+It is advisable to enter 0 and keep the entirety of the data at this stage, as the software allows in the further steps to visualise and choose the portion of the data to be retained.
+For each satellite pass, the routine asks first for the associated "noise pass" file (measurement taken ideally the same day, without IRIDIUM satellite present in order to estimate ground noise).
+Then the routines asks for the satellite pass file.
+Once data is displayed, the user is asked for start and stop time of the observation.

-Otherwise, enter 0 and all the data will be used for later processing. - 3 The routine calibrate will prompt you regarding the background part of the observation.
+The routine calibrate will prompt you regarding the background part of the observation.
 Please enter the start and end time of the background observation within the current data set.
-The areas can be identified in the raw data plots from display data.m and should be at least 100 seconds in duration.
-They are typically at the beginning of the measurement.
+The areas can be identified in the raw data plots from display "data.m" and should be at least 100 seconds in duration.
+They are typically at the beginning or at the end of the measurement, corresponding to about 50° elevation.
 Please make sure that you do not have any interference in that part, as it will result in incorrect values for the measured fluxes later on.
 Inspect again the system temperature plot to ensure that no interference occurred during background observation.
 If the system temperature is too high or shows deviation from a smooth curve, then there has been either interference or a receiver problem.
 This may happen with some measurements, which will have to be discarded.
-But in most cases one can find a good background measurement needed for the background subtraction. - 4 The routine will display calibrated spectra and spectrograms in various units, on linear and log (dB) scales.
-The calibrated spectrograms are stored internally in array 'S' in Jy, channel frequencies (Hz) are in array 'fchan1' and the times of the spectra, counted in seconds from the beginning of the measurements are in the array 't2'.
+But in most cases one can find a good background measurement needed for the background subtraction.